-In TeamCity you can adjust the conditions when a build should be marked as failed.
+In TeamCity you can adjust the conditions when a build should be marked as failed in the Failure Conditions section of the of the Build Configuration Settings page.

 Common build failure conditions

-Starting from TeamCity 7.0 you can instruct TeamCity to mark a build as failed if it has become "worse" by some of the metrics generated by the build, for example, code coverage, or artifacts size, etc. For instance, you can mark build as failed if code coverage or code duplicates number is worse than in the previous build.
-Another advanced build failure condition allows to mark build as fail when a certain line is met in build log.
+You can instruct TeamCity to mark a build as failed if some of its metrics has deteriorated in comparison with another build,e.g. code coverage, artifacts size, etc. For instance, you can mark build as failed if the code duplicates number is higher than in the previous build.

 Fail build on metric change